sarafrohit/SalesforceExercises/Exercises/Exercises.md

 2. Set
 3. Map

+[[↑] Back to top](#salesforce-exercises)

 ### Iterations
-* Iterate over a list on previous slide & print out in System.Debug
+1. Iterate over a list on previous slide & print out in System.Debug
-* Iterate over a list on previous slide & add to a new List
+2. Iterate over a list on previous slide & add to a new List

+[[↑] Back to top](#salesforce-exercises)

 ### DML (Execute Anonymous)
-* Insert 5 account records (individually)
+1. Insert 5 account records (individually)
-* Insert 5 contact records (individually)
+2. Insert 5 contact records (individually)
-* Insert 3 case records (individually)
+3. Insert 3 case records (individually)

+[[↑] Back to top](#salesforce-exercises)

 ### SOQL
-* Query for 10 accounts using SOQL
+1. Query for 10 accounts using SOQL
-* Query for 10 Contacts
+2. Query for 10 Contacts
-* Query for 10 Accounts and their Contacts
+3. Query for 10 Accounts and their Contacts

+[[↑] Back to top](#salesforce-exercises)

 ### Triggers
-Create a trigger that:
+1. Create a trigger that:
 * populates Description of every new Account record to be "Yes I can"
 * runs on Contact updates >>> creates a task for Contact owner with subject "call the contact asap"

+[[↑] Back to top](#salesforce-exercises)

 ### Class
-* Write a class that accepts a string, creates an Account, returns nothing
+1. Write a class that accepts a string, creates an Account, returns nothing
-* Write a class that accepts a string, creates an Account, returns ID of the account
+2. Write a class that accepts a string, creates an Account, returns ID of the account
-* Write a class that does not accept a string, creates an Account, returns nothing
+3. Write a class that does not accept a string, creates an Account, returns nothing
-* Write a class that does not accept a string, creates an Account in a try catch, returns nothing
+4. Write a class that does not accept a string, creates an Account in a try catch, returns nothing
-* Write a static method.
+5. Write a static method.
 How do you call it?

+[[↑] Back to top](#salesforce-exercises)

 ### Test Class (unit test)
-* Create a test class for each of the above classes
+1. Create a test class for each of the above classes
-* Create a test class for the trigger
+2. Create a test class for the trigger

+[[↑] Back to top](#salesforce-exercises)

 ### Debug Log
-* Insert 1 account record & analyze the debug log.
+1. Insert 1 account record & analyze the debug log.
 What do you see?
-* Create a validation rule on account object
+2. Create a validation rule on account object
-  a.
-Insert 1 account & analyze the debug log
+   1. Insert 1 account & analyze the debug log

+[[↑] Back to top](#salesforce-exercises)

 ### Governor Limits
-* Write a class that breaks a governor limit
+1. Write a class that breaks a governor limit
-* Write a class that breaks another governor limit
+2. Write a class that breaks another governor limit
-* Rewrite #1 so that it does not break gov limit
+3. Rewrite #1 so that it does not break gov limit
-* Rewrite #2 so that it does not break gov limit
+4. Rewrite #2 so that it does not break gov limit

+[[↑] Back to top](#salesforce-exercises)

 ### Github
-* Push all your classes & triggers into your github repository
+1. Push all your classes & triggers into your github repository
-* Create a new branch called “Branch2”
+2. Create a new branch called “Branch2”
-* Checkout your master
+3. Checkout your master

+[[↑] Back to top](#salesforce-exercises)

 ### IDE (IntelliJ or VS Code)
-* Run 3 DML operations
+1. Run 3 DML operations
-* Run 3 Anonymous Apex operations
+2. Run 3 Anonymous Apex operations
-* Look at Debug Log
+3. Look at Debug Log
-* Push changes to a class to github
+4. Push changes to a class to github

+[[↑] Back to top](#salesforce-exercises)